DVAI Bridge Licensing

 - A named Support Manager dedicated to your account.

 - Bridge AI Agent embedded in your team's meetings.
-Your Bridge Voice AI Agent can join your internal product meetings, technical reviews, and architectural discussions — taking notes, answering technical questions about Bridge in real time, and following up on action items.
-It's a working demonstration of Bridge's own capability, embedded in your workflow.
+Your Bridge Voice AI Agent can join your internal product meetings, technical reviews, and architectural discussions — taking notes, answering technical questions about Bridge in real time, following up on action items.
+A working demonstration of Bridge's own capability, embedded in your workflow.

 - 24/7 critical-bug response for production-impacting issues.